-- Expiration Date of Licenses
+Expiration Date of Licenses 199

-- Postgraduate Training
+Postgraduate Training 199

-- Accredited Outpatient Settings Data Reporting
+Accredited Outpatient Settings - Data Reporting 202

-- Accredited Outpatient Settings Adverse Event Reporting
+Accredited Outpatient Settings - Adverse Event Reporting 202

-- New Language for Notice to Consumers on Signs and in Written Statements
+New Language for Notice to Consumers on Signs and in Written Statements 203

-- Penalties for Failing to File a Report Pursuant to Business and Professions Code Section 805.01
+Penalties for Failing to File a Report Pursuant to Business and Professions Code Section 805.01 204

-- Licensing Program Enhancements
+Licensing Program Enhancements 205

-- Physician Reentry at Initial Licensure
+Physician Reentry at Initial Licensure 205

-- > HPEF Board Membership
+HPEF Board Membership 206

-- Board of Podiatric Medicine
+Board of Podiatric Medicine 207

-- Board Panel Membership
+Board Panel Membership 208

-- > Enforcement Enhancements
+Enforcement Enhancements 208

-The Board has developed the following issues that it believes the Legislature should consider in its examination of the Board.
-These issues are items that the Board believes will assist the Board in its role of consumer protection and/or assist the Board in fulfilling its regulatory obligations.
+The Board has identified the following issues that it believes the Legislature should consider in its examination of the Board.
+The Board believes that legislative changes to address these issues will assist the Board in its role of consumer protection and/or assist the Board in fulfilling its regulatory obligations.